BIT-ENGD/eeqa/README.md

+# merged some pr for data_convert only, especially for https://github.com/mayubo2333/PAIE .

 # Event Extraction by Answering (Almost) Natural Questions (EMNLP'20)

 Question answering for event extraction (trigger detection and argument extraction with various questioning strategies).